Si Green

-Sihugo "Si" Green (August 20, 1933 – October 4, 1980) was an American professional basketball player.
+Sihugo "Si" Green (né Lewis; August 20, 1933 – October 4, 1980) was an American professional basketball player.
 After playing college basketball for the Duquesne Dukes, he was selected as the first pick of the 1956 NBA draft by the Rochester Royals.

+Early life

+Green was born as Sihugo Lewis in Brooklyn and raised in its Bedford–Stuyvesant neighborhood.
+He received his name, Sihugo, because of his Native American grandmother.
+Green did not know its meaning and when often asked would joke: "When they gave me the name, I was too young to remember why."
+He was nicknamed "Si" while growing up.
+His mother, Mrs. Lewis, remarried and changed her name to Mrs. Green; "Sihugo Lewis" was still Green's legal name when he enrolled in the United States Army in 1956.

 College career

 Green attended Boys High School in Brooklyn, New York, where he played for coach Mickey Fisher.

 Green then attended Duquesne (1953–1956), where he starred alongside teammate Dick Ricketts and his younger brother, Dave Ricketts.
 As a sophomore in 1953–1954, Green averaged 13.4 points and 8.2 rebounds, as the Dukes went 26–3 under Coach Dudey Moore, losing in the Final of the 1954 National Invitation Tournament to Holy Cross with future Hall of Famer Tommy Heinsohn.